11 Best Microscopes for Kids: Reviews and Buying Guide

 They’re cheap, often made from plastic parts, and not exactly built to last, especially when you consider how rough and tumble our little ones can get.

-As such, we prefer microscopes that have a metal base or – even better – an entire metal body which ensures they’ll last much longer.
+As such, we prefer microscopes with a metal base or—even better—an entire metal body, which ensures they’ll last much longer.

 Ease of Use

-A lot of the fun can be instantly sapped out of learning when tools and toys are just too difficult to use.
+Learning can be very fun, but it can also be instantly sapped when tools and toys are too difficult to use.

 As such, ease of use plays an important role, though not all things are created equal here.